 Stopping and holding positions of lag further reinforces the drill.

 This would be way too much lag in a real swing.
 If your club were parallel to the ground with your hands in front of your left thigh in a full swing you'd start to block shots off to the right.
 You would hit the ball very poorly because you wouldn't have a chance to release that lag.

 But if you've been struggling to get any lag at all, it can be helpful to go through these exaggerated motions so you can eventually create the correct position in your golf swing.

 9 to 3 Drill

 Do a few more Extreme Lag Drills to make sure you're really comfortable with that, then move on to a normal 9 to 3 Drill.

 Go back nice and wide, then shift direction and start building lag on the way down.
 Get some good forward shaft lean at impact, then let the club release.

 You are not trying to hold that position of lag at impact.
 Just let it loose.
 Keep the angle as you swing down, then just let the club release into the ball, past your hands.

 If you've been struggling with lag, work on these exaggerated drills and before you know it you'll have a lot more lag.

-- Pick up the club and repeat the drill, then move on to a regular 9 to 3 Drill
+Work up to a regular 9 to 3 Drill